The Sikorsky S-61N is a twin-engine medium utility helicopter with a sealed hull for amphibious operations

 C-FHHD was cancelled on 13 February 2009 and the same day, the Sikorsky was registered N906CH with Construction Helicopters in

 British Airways titles.
-British Airways Helicopters operated in that years with several helicopters out of Beccles Heliport, also known as Ellough Airfield.
+British Airways Helicopters operated in that years several helicopters out of Beccles Heliport, also known as Ellough Airfield.

 This former WW II bomber airfield, was used as heliport for serving the oil and gas rigs in the southern sector of the North Sea from 1965 to the 1990s.